Adversarial Policies Beat Superhuman Go AIs: Background

 Following \citet{gleave2020}, we consider the setting of a two-player zero-sum Markov game~\citep{shapley1953}.
-Our threat model assumes the attacker plays as one of the agents, which we will call the \emph{adversary}, and seeks to win against some \emph{victim} agent.
-Critically, the attacker does not have any special powers---they can only take the same actions available to a regular player.
+Our threat model assumes the attacker plays as one of the agents, which we will call the \emph{adversary}, and seeks to win via standard play against some \emph{victim} agent.

 The key capability we grant to the attacker is gray-box access to the victim agent.
 That is, the attacker can evaluate the victim's neural network on arbitrary inputs.
 However, the attacker does not have direct access to the network weights.
 We furthermore assume the victim agent follows a fixed policy, corresponding to the common case of a pre-trained model deployed with static weights.
-Gray-box access to a fixed victim naturally arises whenever the attacker can run a copy of the victim agent, such as a commercially available or open-source Go AI system.
+Gray-box access to a fixed victim naturally arises whenever the attacker can run a copy of the victim agent, e.g., when attacking a commercially available or open-source Go AI system.
+However, we also weaken this assumption in some of our experiments, seeking to \emph{transfer} the attack to an unseen victim agent---an extreme case of a black-box attack.

-This is a challenging setting even with gray-box access.
-Although finding an exact Nash equilibrium in a game as complex as Go is intractable, a priori it seems plausible that a professional-level Go system might have reached a \emph{near-Nash} or \emph{$\epsilon$-equilibrium}.
-In this case, the victim could only be exploited by an $\epsilon$ margin.
-Moreover, even if there \emph{exists} a policy that can exploit the victim, it might be computationally expensive to find given that self-play training did not discover the vulnerability.
+We know the victim must have weak spots: optimal play is intractable in a game as complex as Go.
+However, these vulnerabilities could be quite hard to find, especially using only gray-box access.
+Exploits that are easy to discover will tend to have already been found by self-play training, resulting in the victim being immunized against them.

-Consequently, our two primary success metrics are the \emph{win rate} of the adversarial policy against the victim and the adversary's \emph{training time}.
+Consequently, our two primary success metrics are the \emph{win rate} of the adversarial policy against the victim and the adversary's \emph{training and inference time}.
 We also track the mean score difference between the adversary and victim, but this is not explicitly optimized for by the attack.
-Crucially, tracking training time rules out the degenerate ``attack'' of simply training KataGo for longer than the victim.
+Tracking training and inference time rules out the degenerate ``attack'' of simply training KataGo for longer than the victim, or letting it search deeper at inference.